Trustless/Trading/README.md

 Token Management for Humans.

-Trustless Token Management provides an Ethereum blockchain user an automated interface for minting, monitoring, modifying and marketing any number of approved tokens.
+Trustless Token Management provides an Ethereum blockchain user an automated interface for minting, monitoring, or manipulating any number of approved tokens.

 ## Token Libraries